Joan Oriol

-Joan Oriol Gràcia ([ʒuˈan uɾiˈɔl]; born 5 November 1986) is a Spanish professional footballer who plays for Gimnàstic de Tarragona as a left-back.
+Joan Oriol Gràcia ([ʒuˈan uɾiˈɔl]; born 5 November 1986) is a Spanish former professional footballer who played as a left-back.
+He is the manager of the Juvenil A squad of Gimnàstic de Tarragona.

 Club career

 Born in Cambrils, Tarragona, Catalonia, Oriol played lower league or amateur football in his first four years as a senior.
-In the 2008–09 season he helped Villarreal CF's B-team promote to Segunda División for the first time ever, scoring two goals in 32 games.
+In the 2008–09 season he helped Villarreal CF's B team promote to Segunda División for the first time ever, scoring two goals in 32 games.

 Oriol made his debut for the main squad on 6 January 2010, playing the full 90 minutes and being booked in a 1–1 away draw against RC Celta de Vigo in the round of 16 of the Copa del Rey.
 On 27 November of that year he made his first appearance in La Liga, starting in a 3–0 victory at Real Zaragoza.

 From 2011 to 2013, Oriol was both relegated and promoted with the Yellow Submarine, featuring in an average of 22 matches in the process.
-On 2 July 2013 the free agent signed a three-year contract with CA Osasuna, with a €5 million clause.
+On 2 July 2013, the free agent signed a three-year contract with CA Osasuna, with a €5 million clause.

 In early August 2014, following Osasuna's relegation, Oriol agreed to a one-year deal with the option of a further year with Football League Championship side Blackpool, linking up with his twin brother Eduard.
 On 12 January 2015, his contract was terminated by mutual consent.

 On 4 July 2015, after a short spell at FC Rapid București in Romania, Oriol signed a two-year contract with RCD Mallorca.
-On 31 August 2017, after being relegated to the Segunda División B, he agreed to a 1+1 deal at Atromitos F.C. from Greece.
+On 28 August 2017, after being relegated to Segunda División B, he agreed to a 1+1 deal at Atromitos F.C. from Greece.

 Oriol returned to Spain in January 2018, signing for UE Cornellà of the third division.
 He remained in that tier the following years, representing Lleida Esportiu and Gimnàstic de Tarragona.

+On 8 July 2025, Oriol accepted Nàstic's offer to become the new manager of the club's Juvenil A squad, and retired from professional football at the age of 38.